Image source: Universal Windows Direct

 Image source: Simonton

 Officially underneath the Ply Gem umbrella, Simonton is one of the most respected manufacturers of energy-efficient vinyl replacement windows.
-Simonton replacement windows are available in a variety of different configurations and you can find them at most chain stores like Home Depot and Lowe’s.
+Simonton replacement windows are available in a variety of different configurations and you can find them at most chain stores.
 Simonton windows are Energy Star certified and are highly customizable with different options for window sizes, colors, finishes, and grid styles and patterns.

 Image source: Milgard

 Milgard offers low maintenance and energy-efficient window options mainly for homeowners in the Western United States and Canada.
-Choose between its Tuscany series, Trinsic series, or the Style Line series all available in a large selection of configurations, including bay windows and bow windows.
+Choose between its Tuscany series, Trinsic series, Ultra series, Style Line series, or Thermally Improved Aluminum, all available in a large selection of configurations, including bay windows and bow windows.
 Milgard also includes a full lifetime warranty for any defective materials and workmanship.
 Milgard prides itself in energy-efficient windows, featuring double-pane and triple glazing, Low-E glass coatings, spacers, and argon gas between the panes.
 While some Milgard windows can be more cost-effective than others, pricing varies depending on the configuration you choose.

 Image source: Pinnacle Windows & Restoration